operating-systems

 Active Process

-An active process is a process that currently resides in main memory (RAM) and is competing for or utilizing system resources (CPU, I/O).
-In the context of the Seven-State Process Model, active processes are those in the Ready, Running, or Blocked states.
+An active process is a process currently residing in main memory (RAM) and competing for or utilizing system resources (CPU, I/O).

-Active processes are distinguished from suspended processes, which have been swapped out to secondary storage to free up available physical memory.
+Active processes are distinguished from suspended processes, which have been swapped out to secondary storage to free available physical memory.